Where Can I Get a COVID-19 Test for Travel?

 Need a test before heading back to the U.S.?
 We got you!

 If you booked a trip with us we’ve got you covered.
-We certainly don’t want you frantically trying to make testing arrangements in the middle of a desert hike or sea kayaking trip!
+We certainly don’t want you frantically trying to make testing arrangements in the middle of a desert safari or sea kayaking trip!
 Heck no!
 Your Explorer Chick Dream Team will have your return to the United States tests arranged as part of the end of your Adventure.
 Our Team will be in contact with all of our travelers leading up to their adventure with all of the details including associated costs.
 Your Explorer Chick guide will be in the field with you assisting everyone.
 Because, after all, Explorer Chick is the best!
 (Sorry, we couldn’t resist!)

 PCR test options

-Walgreens, Wal-Mart, CVS, Kroger, Rite Aid and other major national chains provide PCR tests on an appointment and sometimes walk-up basis.
+Walgreens, Wal-Mart, CVS, Kroger, Rite Aid, and other major national chains provide PCR tests on an appointment and sometimes walk-up basis.
 If scheduling an appointment, keep in mind that some places require you to fill out an online questionnaire first.

 Explorer Chick founder Nicki Bruckmann had her first PCR test experience at a CVS prior to leaving for a trip to Uganda.
 Luckily, she was willing to share her, uh, very detailed experience with us!